Soto Zen & the Koan of Life

-Seido is trained in a progressive Soto Zen lineage called “Dharma Cloud” that took shape through her late teacher, Kyogen Carlson of Dharma Rain Zen Center in Portland, Oregon, who trained for ten years at Shasta Abbey under Jiyu Kennet Roshi.
+Zen West belongs to the Soto Zen tradition in the “Dharma Cloud” lineage which took shape through our founding teacher, Kyogen Carlson of Dharma Rain Zen Center in Portland, Oregon.
 The Soto school is very down to earth — rooted in the teachings of the historical Buddha, an individual who lived 2500 years ago in India and took on the quest to find the answer to the problem of human suffering.
-Upon achieving his quest, the enlightened Buddha offered the teachings of the four noble truths which eventually evolved into three distinct streams — Theravadin, Vajrayana, and Mahayana.
+The Buddha offered teachings which eventually evolved into three distinct streams — Theravadin, Vajrayana, and Mahayana.
 The latter translates as the “Great Vehicle,” whose principles inform Zen.
-The Mahayana is characterized by its investigation of shunyata, equally translated as either emptiness or boundlessness, and the understanding of Buddha, not only as a historical example, but as an all pervading universal principle.
+The Mahayana is characterized by its investigation of shunyata, equally translated as either emptiness or boundlessness, and the understanding of Buddha, not only as a historical example, but as an all-pervading universal principle and basis of mind.
 As Zen traveled through China and Japan, it refined a method of practice that offers an intimate way of directly knowing the truth of the Buddha’s insight on human suffering and the freedom from suffering.

 In truth, the Soto and Rinzai schools are not so separate — it is more a matter of emphasis.
-At Zen West~Empty Field we engage classical and emergent koans on a number of levels — as general teaching stories, as evocative group exploration, and as individual practice.
+At Zen West~Empty Field we engage koans on a number of levels — as general teaching stories, as evocative group exploration, and as individual practice.
 Our main emphasis regarding koan work is to allow the koan to arise naturally in everyday life.
-We are grateful to Aido Waskow, one of the founders of Zen West, who introduced us to a lively modern style of group koan study influenced by the Pacific Zen Institute and their teacher, John Tarrant.

 Koans, originally meaning “public case,” are classical stories, poems or puzzles that present problems that cannot be easily answered by the rational mind, but instead must be lived out and expressed to be understood, like, What is the sound of one hand clapping? and What was your face before your parents were born?
 They often include intimate exchanges between teachers and students that represent skillful means.
-They are not philosophical answers the teacher is giving the student but responses to that particular student in that time and place addressing his or her blocked place.
-So to resolve the koan we need to see into the heart of the monk and the heart of the teacher and therefore into our own heart and our own buddhanature.
+They distill particular responses to a particular student addressing his or her block to awakening.
+To resolve the koan we need to see into the heart of the student and the heart of the teacher, and therefore into our own heart and our own buddhanature.